-We encourage the growth and development of mentoring and befriending by sharing our expert knowledge to run projects, pilot schemes and by conducting research to support the implementation of mentoring and befriending across all areas of society.
+We encourage the growth and development of mentoring and befriending by sharing our expert knowledge to run projects and pilot schemes to support the implementation of mentoring and befriending across all areas of society.

 We do this to find new areas and sectors where effective mentoring and befriending can be applied.
 And where they are already applied; we look to improve the processes involved, and outcomes and outputs achieved.
 We also test the viability of different mentoring and befriending models.
-If you’d like us to run a pilot or develop something with or for you, please contact a member of our business development team.
+If you’d like us to run a pilot or develop something with or for you, please contact us on 0161 272 6041 or email infoMandB@ncvo.org.uk.

 We are offering a mentoring service covering many parts of the UK, to support disabled and disadvantaged employees whose jobs may have been put at risk.
 The programme aims to recruit approximately 500 volunteer mentors and befrienders in various locations in the UK to support these Remploy employees who may require specific support from developing life skills through to help finding work.